 The act of generosity is a defining practice in the Buddhist tradition, and thus, RYI welcomes support from our many friends and associates around the world to help realize our vision of providing all those who are interested with access to a living Buddhist tradition.
 RYI creates this opportunity for the practice of generosity in order to foster the qualities of wisdom and compassion in our world.
+Now more that ever, due to the current global situation regarding the pandemic, RYI needs your help in order to support students by helping to keep tuition fees as low as possible.
+RYI is a non-profit organization and all tuition fees are used to cover the costs of running the courses and the institute.
+Our goal is to make the tuition fees accessible to everyone.

 One Time Donation